-It’s hard to believe today marks the six-month anniversary of Principal FI!
+It’s hard to believe today marks the six-month anniversary of Principal FI (For confused readers, this was the original name of the site before I rebranded in July 2019)!
 It’s been both more challenging, and more interesting, than I ever expected.
 I’m glad I started and energized by the connections I’ve built.
 In honor of surviving 6 months, I’m going to share a student story that motivates me in my professional life and on this blog.
 It reminds us that, perhaps more than anything, expectations matter.

 Note: My FI Lessons series are stories that are intended to be funny, inspiring, or both.
 They’re not hardcore personal finance content but I loosely relate them to personal finance.